pascal-gerber/Old-games-and-cheated-games/readme.md

 **9. War of tanks**

-Note: i tested it on adroid 12 it bugs before you can shoot, so it won't work on there but on android 9 it works properly
+Note: i tested it on adroid 12 it bugs before you can shoot, so it won't work on there but on android 9 it works properly Bug report, you cannot skip the tutorial by leaving it, it will also softlock your game and spawn you with a tank with no health only to die in the tutorial again and again (which is hillarious is you ask me)

 ![War of tanks](images/war%20of%20tanks.jpg)

 ## Enjoy!!!